 Pepper almost thirty years from the defining moments.

-In the inner city at that time was a precious African-American woman named Ida.
-Now Ida had some love and concerns about the welfare of the children in her area and began a work in her home that became “United Neighbors”.
-At that time she and I aligned to help each other.
-Each from our own perspectives and with our own target groups were striving to strengthen the “weak links” of our community.
-She was just moving her organization into a white frame house on eighth and Gaines street where United Neighbors would be visible to the community and send the message, “We Shall Not Be Moved”.
+In the inner city at that time I was starting my work, was a precious African-American woman named Ida.
+Now Ida had some love and concerns about the welfare of the children in her area and began a work in her home that would become, “United Neighbors”.
+At that time, she and I aligned to help each other.
+Each from our own perspectives and with our own target groups, were striving to strengthen the “weak links” of our community.
+She was just moving her organization into a white frame house on eighth and Gaines street where United Neighbors would become visible to the community and send the message, “We Shall Not Be Moved“.

 For my part, I was developing housing for special need people.
 Known as “Project FINISH (Furnishing Independent Needs In Special Housing) we included the mentally ill, retarded, homeless and special need people who were routinely in and out of safe housing or institutions.
 It grew to include; elderly persons abandoned by their families, domestic violence victims, people trying to get off drugs and alcohol, and judicially compromised people just out of prison.
-It was a great and audacious dream, but born of a life time of championing the underdogs.
-We grew from three houses to 120 apartments in two states, in a little over a year.
+It was a great and audacious dream, but born of a lifetime of championing the underdogs.
+We grew from three houses of shared living, to 104 apartments in two states, in a little over a year.

 People would often challenge me with statements like, “Why in the world would you want to work with “those” people when you could do so much more with your talents?”

-If you are reading this and know me or my family you might be thinking, “Why in the world would you flaunt your “dirty laundry” for the world to know?”
-I have literally had that question phrased exactly like that more than once and shoved in my face in a challenging way.
+If you are reading this and know me, or my family, you might be thinking, “Why in the world would you flaunt your “dirty laundry” for the world to know?”
+I have literally had that question, phrased exactly like that, more than once and had it shoved in my face in a challenging way.

-I would answer simply as Ronald Reagan once said, “Those who don’t learn from history, are destined to repeat it”.
+I would answer simply an oft quoted saying; “Those who don’t learn from history, are destined to repeat it”.
 I never want another generation of my family to have to “crawl” through what we did in my childhood.